HXF-eve/Nested-blockchain/README.md

 # NestedChain
 # Read me

-The project is a nested blockchain system.
-It consists of 1 main chain with 3 peer nodes and 3 sub chains with 2,2,3 peer nodes respectively.
-The network is muti-machine deployment.
+The project is the implementation of the nested blockchain system which consists of 1 main chain with 3 peer nodes and 3 sub chains with 2,2,3 peer nodes respectively.
+The network is a muti-machine deployment with 3 ali-cloud ECSs.